PrisimAI/PrisimAI/README.md

 # ✨ PrisimAI

-A modern, minimalist AI platform that enables users to interact with advanced language models and generate images through a clean, ChatGPT-inspired interface.
+A modern AI platform that enables users to interact with advanced language models and generate images through a clean, ChatGPT-inspired interface.

 ## 🚀 Features